captn3m0/captn3m0.github.com/_posts/2015-07-20-hillhacks.md

 - experiences
 ---

-A little while back, I came across [HillHacks](hh), a conference in Dharamshala about "hacking and making in the Himalayas".
+A little while back, I came across [HillHacks][hh], a conference in Dharamshala about "hacking and making in the Himalayas".
 I was instantly hooked.
 It took a lot of scheduling troubles, but I decided to stay for the entire unconference, which started at 23rd May.

 Its hard to describe the HillHacks experience in a single blog post.
 I met so many amazing people from all over the world.
 Learned a lot of different things.
 I Had a lot of fun teaching some other things.
 I helped organize some of the stuff, and managed to stay awake an entire night while participating in an CTF.
 And on top of that, got to eat delicious food.